kdadler/slate/source/includes/_offers.md

-recipientEmails | array | A list of the email addresses that the offer has been shared with. recipientContacts | array | A list of the customers (contacts) that the offer has been shared with. productImagesShared | bool | Are the product images to be shared with the customer in this offer?
+recipientEmails | array | A list of the email addresses that the offer has been shared with. recipientContacts | array | A list of the customers (contacts) that the offer has been shared with. productImagesShared | bool | Are the product images to be shared with the customer in this offer? stockQuantityLimit | int | The upper limit of the stock quantity to display to the customer.

 ## Offer Columns